Research Librarian for Teaching and Learning Initiatives

 Current Interests and Activities

 Alex works to support the courses in the First Year Course program and integrates library services across campus by partnering with Academic Resource Centers and other campus stakeholders to involve the library in all aspects of the First Year Experience.
+She also leads the Research & Instruction Design team's assessment efforts and serves as the liaison librarian to the foreign languages and Cinema and Media Studies program.

 and by appointment